-OF HOUSING STOCK AFFORDABLE
+OF HOUSING STOCK AFFORDABLE in perpetuity by 2040

 To make an impact on housing affordability in Somerville, we must not only add to the existing building stock but also increase the share of housing that will be preserved as affordable forever.
 Related indicators include the number of new units built (both market-rate and affordable) and the share of households burdened by housing costs.